What medicines are available to treat an acutely unwell person with COVID-19 in the primary care setting to reduce the risk of hospital admission?

 - Diarrhoea and nausea should be managed according to local standard of care.

-- At the present time there is no evidence to support the use of antiviral agents or oral steroids for the treatment of patients with COVID-19 in the community setting.
+- At the present time there is no evidence to support the use of oral steroids or prophylactic oral anticoagulants for the treatment of patients with COVID-19 in the community setting.

 - While a phase 2 study in 146 patients has shown inhaled budesonide used within 7 days of COVID-19 symptom onset reduced the need for hospitalisation, larger studies are ongoing to determine whether this agent is appropriate for routine use in the primary care setting.